AguaClara/Textbook/Technical_Report/Entrance_Tank.rst

-   Maximum depth of water at the LFOM,  :sub:`($..et.lfomHW) no-sub` Number of hoppers, :sub:`($..et.etHopper.N) no-sub` Hopper angle,  :sub:`($..et.etHopper.AN) no-sub`
+   Maximum depth of water at the LFOM,  :sub:`($..et.lfomHW) no-sub` Number of hoppers, :sub:`($..et.etHopper.N) no-sub` Hopper angle,  :sub:`($..et.etHopper.AN) no-sub` Drain diameter,  :sub:`($..et.etHopper.drain.ND) no-sub`

 Trash Rack
 ==========

 As the raw water flows from the first hopper to the subsequent ones, it must pass through two trash racks, preventing large debris from entering the treatment process.
 Having two trash racks allows the operator to remove one of the trash racks for cleaning.
 The trash racks are made of a frame and fishing line or other suitable material.
 The trash racks are designed to remove any particles that would be large enough to obstruct downstream processes.
 The smallest flow dimensions are the diffusers in the clarifier with a width of :sub:`($..inletManifold.diffuser.slotW) no-sub` and the orifices in the stacked rapid sand filter inlet branches with a diameter of :sub:`($..filter.fiPipes.branch.inlet.portD) no-sub`.
-The spacing between the trashrack strings is :sub:`($..trashRack.Sm) no-sub`.
+The maximum spacing between the trashrack strings is :sub:`($..trashRack.Sm) no-sub`.

 The trash rack area is sufficient such that the fractional clogging can be as high as :sub:`($..et.trashRack.PO_pi) no-sub` before exceeding the maximum available head loss of :sub:`($..et.trashRack.HL_max) no-sub` in the entrance tank.